Streetwise/streetwise-app/README.md

 See additional deploy tasks with:

-`python streetwise.py`
+`python manage.py`

 ## Production

 [![Deploy on Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/streetwise/streetwise-app)

-For a good introduction to production Flask apps, see [freecodecamp article by Greg Obinna](https://www.freecodecamp.org/news/structuring-a-flask-restplus-web-service-for-production-builds-c2ec676de563/).

 This template is configured to work with Heroku + Gunicorn and is pre-configured to have Heroku build the application before releasing it.
+The command to test this locally is:

+`gunicorn manage:app`

+Or using Heroku's cli:

+`heroku local`

 Heroku's nodejs buildpack will handle install for all the dependencies from the `packages.json` file.
 It will then trigger the `postinstall` command which calls `yarn build`.
 This will create the bundled `dist` folder which will be served by whitenoise.

-Heroku's buildpack currently does not Python dependencies from poetry automatically.
-[We're working on it](https://github.com/heroku/heroku-buildpack-python/issues/796#issuecomment-611198469) ...
+For a good introduction to production Flask apps, see [freecodecamp article by Greg Obinna](https://www.freecodecamp.org/news/structuring-a-flask-restplus-web-service-for-production-builds-c2ec676de563/).

 ## Acknowledgements